pranigopu/appliedStatistics/lab3/README.md

 # Lab 3

 ## Corrections of questions
-In question 1, the following is stated:
+In theory question 1, the following is stated:

 $\chi^2(k_1) + \chi^2(k_2) = \chi^2(k_1 + \chi_2)$